AlibabaCloudDocs/smc/intl.en-US/FAQ/SMC FAQ.md

 -   If the migration source is in the Inactive state,

     the migration source is disconnected from the SMC console.
-You must restart the SMC client and wait until the migration is complete.
+You must restart the SMC client and wait until the migration is completed.
 For more information, see [Step 1: Import the information of a migration source](/intl.en-US/User Guide/Step 1: Import the information of a migration source.md).

 -   If the migration source is in the InError state, you must check the console logs.
 You must also check the client logs in the Logs directory and the error messages on the client UI.
 Resolve the error based on the logs.
 You can also use the error codes and troubleshooting methods in this topic for reference.
 If the problem persists, contact Alibaba Cloud.
 For more information, see [Contact us](/intl.en-US/FAQ/Contact us.md).